freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/020_Indentation/+page.md

 }
 ```

-In this calculation the indentation of the closing bracket is also considered.
+In the determination of the least indent, the indentation of the closing bracket is also considered.
 Therefore,
 the following example will take the closing bracket as margin, and even the line `for every concept of type Text.`
 will be indented with 3 spaces.